 All applications are made with "Applyyourself."
 You may fill out an online application at this site.

 The deadline each year for submitting applications is January 15.
 Notification can be expected by the middle of March.
 The program admits students only for the Fall Term.

 There is a $50 application fee, payable by credit card, as part of the online application process.

 Statement of Purpose

-The IDMA application requires a statement of purpose of approximately 500-600 words in length.
+The IDMA application requires a statement of purpose of approximately 500-600 words in length, written in English.
 For the essay, applicants are asked to choose one book that has influenced them in applying to the IDMA program.
 The essay should summarize its content, and critically analyze its impact on the applicant as a scholar.
-Through this exercise, you should aim to demonstrate evidence of intellectual curiosity, outline how you have engaged with a research problem in the past, or identify a question you would like to guide your research going forward.
+Through this exercise, you should aim to demonstrate evidence of intellectual curiosity, outline how you have engaged with a research problem in the past, and identify a question you would like to guide your research going forward.
+Your application will be stronger if you plan to take advantage of our strength in media and performance studies with a digital orientation.
 The applicant should bear in mind that autobiographical information has little relevance to the statement.

 Transcripts of All Credits

 An official transcript is required from each undergraduate (and graduate, if applicable) school attended (one copy of each transcript).
 The cumulative undergraduate GPA must be 3.0 or higher on a 4.0 scale.